mastercam123/three_tier_basic/README.md

 This project will created a 3-Tier Application which will be deployed in AWS Cloud Environment.
 The Purpose of this small project is to get hands-on experience regarding web application development.
 In this project, many of the tasks are done in a very pragmatic way, to let the contributor to build a simple application using developed technologies.

+## Business case

+An HR employee want to update the data of the worker in her company.
+To do this she has to login into the application and afterwards she can update the worker database.
+Although she can only update the worker database for the company branch where she is employed.
+To separate the access to specific database there is an authencation service (login) that will allow an HR to access database in her branch.
+<br>The workflow are like following:
+1. HR in Branch 1 login into the Application with her "credentials-Branch-1"
+2. After she logged in, she can only access the database for the Branch 1 and can not see the worker data from another branch.

 ## Three-Tier Application Architecture